rafaelrosafu/package-tree/INSTRUCTIONS.md

 QUERY|cloog|\n
 ```

-Once the message was sent, the client will wait for the server to return a response code `1\n` or `0\n`.
+Once the message is sent, the client will wait for the server to return a response code `1\n` or `0\n`.

 The `<command>`s are as follows:
 * `INSTALL` means that the given package should be marked as installed.
-The server must return `1\n` if the package was installed or `0\n` if the package *could ot be installed because of a missing dependency that needs to be installed first*.
+The server must return `1\n` if the package was installed or `0\n` if the package *could not be installed because of a missing dependency that needs to be installed first*.
 * `UNINSTALL` means that the given package should be removed.
 The server must return `1\n` if the package was uninstalled or `0\n` if the package *could not be uninstalled because some other package depends on it*.
 * `QUERY` means that the client wants to know if a given package is currently installed.
 The server should return `1\n` if the package is currently installed or `0\n` if it isn't.